sheerun/s3_file_field/README.md

 gem 's3_file_field'
 ```

-Then add a new initializer with your AWS credentials:
+Then add a new initializer with your AWS credentials (you can overwrite defaults in per-input basis):

 **config/initializers/s3_file_field.rb**
 ```ruby